State Digital Learning Plan

 Vermont has a state digital learning plan.

 Vermont has a State level Digital Learning Plan that is a suggested framework for developing an education technology program at the local level.
 The plan was drafted in 2017 and was intended to be a mandatory three year process for each district.
 That requirement was removed in late 2017, and plans are now encouraged, but not mandated.
-While fully released, the draft document is undergoing some final revisions in late 2018.
+While fully released, the draft document continues to see revisions in 2019.
 The State Plan is intended to be current until June 30, 2021.

 State Requirements for District Digital Learning Plans